filippobarcellos/rentx_mobile/README.md

 ## 📚 About

 **RentX** is a mobile app developed to allow people to search and rent cars in a easy way.
-The purpose of the project was to learn more about react native and try out some new ideas.
+The purpose of the project was to try out some ideas that I have been learning along the way.

 ---